NYSSB End-of-Year Data Form

 As students begin to earn points towards the Seal, the Seal Coordinator can mark the criteria met on the End of Year Data Form tab.

-The entire workbook must be submitted as an Excel file via email to email@example.com by no later than May 5th so that NYSED can verify the data and send Seal stickers and medallions to schools in time for them to be distributed to students who have met the criteria at May or June awards ceremonies.
+The entire workbook must be submitted as an Excel file via email to email@example.com between May 5th and July 15th so that NYSED can verify the data and send Seal stickers and medallions to schools in time for them to be distributed to students who have met the criteria at May or June awards ceremonies.
 Only the Excel file will be accepted; PDFs will not be accepted.
-Seals/medallions will only be sent for those students who have successfully met all criteria by the submission date of the form (May 5th).
+Seals/medallions will only be sent for those students who have successfully met all criteria by the submission date of the form (May 5th-July 15th).
 Seals/medallions for "Anticipated" students (those who are waiting for Advanced Placement (AP) or International Baccalaureate (IB) exam scores) can be requested by the Seal Coordinator through the submission of an amended End of Year Data Form once scores are available.
-The amended file must be emailed to firstname.lastname@example.org as an Excel workbook by no later than July 15th..
+The amended file must be emailed to firstname.lastname@example.org as an Excel workbook by no later than July 15th.

 New York City public schools do not need to fill out this form, but rather will work with the Division of Multilingual Learners to gather this data to be submitted on their behalf by the same deadlines.
 All other schools outside of the New York City area (including charter and non-public schools in New York City) must follow the previously explained submission process.